October’s Full Harvest Moon Is all about Being Assertive

 Artwork by Momentom’s in-house designer, @aephiclesjourney

-The tenth full moon of 2020 is fast approaching and will arrive Thursday afternoon, October 1st 2020.
+The tenth full moon of 2020, the harvest moon, is fast approaching and will arrive Thursday afternoon, October 1st, 2020.
 Appearing in the sky at 5:05 pm +EDT the moon will appear full for about three days, from Wednesday morning through Saturday morning.